anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The future is completely open, and we are writing it moment to moment.
+Quote: Coming together is a beginning; keeping together is progress; working together is success.

-By: Pema Chödrön
+By: Edward Everett Hale